dfelinto/blender-manual/manual/render/eevee/render_settings/motion_blur.rst

       High maximum blur values may also reduce the quality.

-   It uses a fast post-process vector blur using a vector motion pass.
+   Eevee uses a fast post-process vector blur using a vector motion pass.
    This blurs the image between three time steps using pixel velocity.
+   This technique is fast and produces clean gradients, but issues can occur at object borders or if the motion is locally too complex;
+   for example, if there are many vector variations in a small area.

    This technique is fast and produce clean gradients but issues can occur at object borders or if the motion is locally too complex (many vector variations in a small area).